 A copy of the plan may also be downloaded here.

 CAS highly recommends that staff and students wear masks or appropriate face coverings per CDC guidelines.
-Masks may be required at the discretion of school administration.
+Masks are recommended after exposure to COVID, or for 5 days after having COVID.

 If worn, masks or face coverings should adhere to CDC guidelines.

 CAS has invested in Air Purification Systems for every classroom, restroom, and cafeteria to support air circulation.
 All HVAC units on school buildings are required to undergo an annual standards inspection by certified HVAC technicians.

 - High traffic and common areas will maintain regular sanitization and disinfecting schedules.

 - Classrooms will be sanitized at a minimum of twice daily.